 Focus on Communication:

 One thing that always has a chance to result in a dispute is miscommunication.
 Whether you are sharing payment information that is incomplete and resulting in a failed transaction or a user getting confused by your directions, this is a crucial part of the trade that can result in issues.
-Pay attention to the pain points in your initial trades, even small ones, and look at ways to better communicate with your customers.
+So pay attention to the pain points in your initial trades, even small ones, and look at ways to better communicate with your customers.

 The Importance of Clarity:

 Rushing your customers is an easy way to get people confused, especially those newer to cryptocurrency.
 There's nothing wrong with wanting to be prompt in your trades but if you can tell a trader is struggling, do what you can to assist as it will likely pay off in repeat business and reduce the chance of disputes caused by mistakes.
 Sharing your knowledge as a vendor is not just great for your customers.
 It's a great way to stand out and passively market yourself via positive feedback and word of mouth.
-Some of the most prominent vendors are well known for their top-tier customer service, and this is likely reasonably correlated with how they become great large volume traders in the first place.
+Some of the most prominent vendors are well known for their top-tier customer service, which is likely reasonably correlated with how they become great large volume traders in the first place.

 Providing Proof of Payment

 Many digital payment methods allow for easy proof of payment, but not always.
-If your account gets blocked, restricted, or flagged due to cryptocurrency trading by anti-crypto payment providers, you could find it hard to provide payment proof of a recent trade when required.
+For example, if your account gets blocked, restricted, or flagged due to cryptocurrency trading by anti-crypto payment providers, you could find it hard to provide payment proof of a recent trade when required.
 Getting in the habit of recording evidence in screenshots or, better yet, video is an excellent way to help protect yourself from payment providers that may decide to restrict your account without warning.

 Sometimes the Best Thing to Do is Ask for Help

 If you run into an issue that you can't seem to resolve, it's important to acknowledge when you may need a little help.
-There's nothing wrong with asking for help when you need it, and an excellent P2P marketplace will offer support to help you deal with problems that you can face as a vendor.
+There's nothing wrong with asking for help when you need it, and an excellent P2P marketplace will offer support to help you deal with problems you can face as a vendor.
 What you may see as a complex problem may very well be a situation that the team at a P2P marketplace may see regularly and have some advice to help you get it resolved.

 Keeping Records So You Can Rest Easy